atgreen/lisp-openshift/README.md

 ==============

-This package provides everything you need to start hosting Common Lisp-based web applications on Red Hat free OpenShift Express hosting platform.
+This package provides everything you need to start hosting Common Lisp-based web applications on Red Hat's free OpenShift Express hosting platform.

 The default app template uses SBCL and a quicklisp-based dev platform